Joe Pavelski Game Preview: Stars vs. Flames

 Pavelski Season Stats Insights

-- In 18 games this season, Pavelski has a plus-minus rating of -1, while averaging 16:23 on the ice per game.

-- Pavelski has a goal in eight games this year through 18 games played, but has not had multiple goals in any of those games.
+- Pavelski has a goal in 10 games this year through 20 games played, but has not had multiple goals in any of those games.

-- Pavelski has a point in 13 of 18 games this season, with multiple points in four of them.
+- Pavelski has a point in 15 of 20 games this year, with multiple points in four of them.

 Sign up for Underdog fantasy today.